• Skip to primary navigation

 Storage

-To store: Double chocolate chip cookies can be stored in an airtight container at room temperature for up to 2-3 days.
+• Storage: Double chocolate chip cookies can be stored in an airtight container at room temperature for up to 2-3 days.
 They are best served the same day they are made.

-Can I use natural cocoa powder in this recipe?
+Can I use natural cocoa powder in this double chocolate chip cookie recipe?

-No, natural cocoa powder will produce a drier less fudgy cookie.
+No, natural cocoa powder will produce a drier, less fudgy cookie.
 For best results, Dutch-process cocoa powder is recommended.

 Do I have to chill the chocolate cookie dough?

 Yes, chilling the dough is crucial for this recipe.
-It helps the flour to absorb to prevent the cookies from spreading, and it enhances the chocolate flavor.
+It helps the flour absorb to prevent the cookies from spreading, and it enhances the chocolate flavor.

 Recipe

-Gluten-Free Double Chocolate Chip Cookies Recipe
+Gluten Free Double Chocolate Cookies

 Recipe Author : Rebecca Taig